finalstate/Espynoza/README.md

 * pip3 installer
 * custom firmware building support
 * https support for mqtt connections
 * cli commands: rename board, move target to another broker

+* ESP32 support (if and when MicroPython supports the stuff needed)